NOA-ReACT/PollyXT-SCC-Pipelines/docs/convert-scc.rst

 .. caution::
   If you do not set the path to the WRF files using :code:`pollyxt_pipelines config` the command will fail!
-If you do not have access to profile files and want to skip the creation of sounding files, use the :code:`--no-radiosonde` option.
+If you do not have access to profile files and want to skip the creation of sounding files, use another atmosphere!

 One sounding file will be created for each SCC file.
 For example, with :code:`20201001aky01.nc`, a corresponding :code:`rs_20201001aky01.nc` will